ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 Listing of the geolocation informations to be added to the results.
 By default `geoip-longitude, geoip-latitude, geoip-country`. `all` can be used to include every fiel available, or `none` to deactivate geolocation altogether. [(More information)](../features/geolocalisation.html)

 ### ezPAARSE-Job-Notifications ###
 Listing of notifications to send when treatment is done, written as `action<cible>` and separated by commas.
-Currently available : `mail<adress>`
+Currently available: `mail<adress>`

 ### ezPAARSE-Enrich ###
 Set to `false` to deactivate data enrichment (geoip and knowledge bases).
 Any other value will leave the data enrichment active.

 ### ezPAARSE-Predefined-Settings ###
 Tells ezPAARSE to use a predefined set of parameters.
-Ex : `inist` for INIST-CNRS parameters.
+For example: `inist` for INIST-CNRS parameters.

 ### ezPAARSE-Filter-Redirects ###
 Set to `false` to prevent lines with HTTP status codes 301, 302 from being filtered and discarded.

 ### Disable-Filters ###
 Disable filters applying to robots or arbitrary hosts/domains. (defaults to `none`).
-Possible values (separated by commas) : `robots`, `ignored-hosts`, `ignored-domains`.
+Possible values (separated by commas): `robots`, `ignored-hosts`, `ignored-domains`.
 Set to `all` to disable all above filters.

 **NB**: when robots are not filtered, add the `robot` field to the output in order to know which consultations were made by robots.

 ### Force-ECField-Publisher ###
 Set the publisher_name field to a predefined value.
-For example : Force-ECField-Publisher: 'IRevues'.
+For example: Force-ECField-Publisher: 'IRevues'.

 ### cut ###
 Set to `true` to activate the `cut` middleware.
 Any other value will leave the middleware not active.

 The headers available to define how `cut` will work are:
-  - `cut-field` : initialized with the name of the field you want to cut
+  - `cut-field`: initialized with the name of the field you want to cut
-  - `cut-regex` : regexp matching the given field and capturing subset(s) of it
+  - `cut-regex`: regexp matching the given field and capturing subset(s) of it
-  - `cut-create-fields` : give new names to the fields that are generated captured data from the regexp
+  - `cut-create-fields`: give new names to the fields that are generated captured data from the regexp

 Usage example: